 Metallurgical testwork conducted by METS (Mineral Engineering Technical Services), in 2013 showed that the AGD contains both free milling and refractory gold.
 The free milling gold contained within oxide, alluvial and transitional zones displayed excellent leach recoveries at 75microns of 93%.
 These recovery figures were provided to Entech and formed the basis of their processing input parameters.
-The value generated from gold mined within fresh material types was eliminated as these material types had very low recovery modelled.
-Refractory material found in the primary zone below the transition zone displayed leach recoveries of approximately 35%.
+The value generated from gold mined within fresh material types was eliminated.